jaki-w/Mr.Robo2020/README.md

 ## Description

 _This is a webpage that allows the user to input a number of choice and it returns a list of all numbers from 0 up to the specified number.
 Numbers 1, 2, and 3 are expceptions.
 Numbers containing 1 will be replaced with "Beep!".
 Numbers containing 2 will be replaced with "Boop!".
 Numbers containing 3 will be replaced with "Won't you be my neighbor?".
 Number 3 will take precedence over 1 and 2.
-Number 2 will take precedence over 1. _
+Number 2 will take precedence over 1._

 ## Setup/Installation Requirements

 * _To view page in browser without cloning the repository, open web browser of choice and navigate to https://jaki-w.github.io/Mr.Robo2020/_
 _or_

+_or_

-* _Open web browser and navigate to Github website._
+* _Open web browser and navigate to Github website_

-* _Search for user jaki-w and navigate to Mr.Robo2020 repository._
+* _Search for user jaki-w and navigate to Mr.Robo2020 repository_

-* _Click the clone or download button and copy url._
+* _Click the clone or download button and copy url_

-* _Open your machine's terminal and run $ cd desktop._
+* _Open your machine's terminal and run $ cd desktop_

 * _Run $ git clone_